pillarsjs/pillars/README.md

 ## Current Status

 > *Pillars.js is still an Beta version.
 Now we are writing reference, test, tutorials...*

-> We are working on the English version of the reference.
+> We are working on the English version of the reference and web site.
 Sorry for the inconvenience, if you have a good knowledge of Spanish and English would be a wonderful help to us your contribution.
-The entire site pillarsjs.com is available (Spanish) in [pillars.docs](http://github.com/bifuer/pillars.docs) repository.
+The entire site [pillarsjs.com](http://pillarsjs.com) is available (Spanish) in [pillars.docs](http://github.com/bifuer/pillars.docs) repository.
 Please contact us!
-> **Very soon you'll see Node web development in a different way.**

 > For English speakers, sample codes are available fully commented in English [overview](https://github.com/bifuer/pillars/blob/master/examples/overview/app.js).
+It is a review of some of the basic features of the framework.

 ## Scope